-The university is continuing to closely monitor COVID-19 data and will take all practical measures to allow campuses to remain in person for Fall 2020.
-OU will be operating under the guidance of federal, state, and local authorities and following their recommendations and protocols.
+The university is continuing to closely monitor COVID-19 data and will take all practical measures to allow campuses to remain in person.
+OU will operate under the guidance of federal, state, and local authorities and follow their recommendations and protocols.

-The Norman campus Phase III Return Plan began Monday, Aug.
-3. As the nature of COVID-19 remains dynamic, this Plan will remain dynamic.
-This plan applies to all Norman faculty, staff, student employees, students, contractors, and invited visitors who will be on campus on or after Aug 3.
+The Norman campus is currently in Phase III of its Return Plan.
+As the nature of COVID-19 remains dynamic, this plan will remain dynamic.
+This plan applies to all Norman faculty, staff, student employees, students, contractors, and invited campus visitors.

 In the event OU Health Services becomes aware that someone on campus has tested positive for COVID-19, OU Health Services, on behalf of the state or local health department, will contact individuals who are considered close contacts of the infected person, as defined by the health department.